comotion-makerspace/Arduino-101-CoMotion-Makerspace/Circuit_02_Blink/README.md

-# 1 – Blink an LED without breadboard
+# 2 – Blink an LED
 This project is identical to project #1 except that we will be building it on a breadboard.
 Once complete, the LED should turn on for a second and then off for a second in a loop.
 ## Parts Needed
 - (1) Arduino Uno